 3 Tours in Vietnam

-According to family members, he was studying the violin and wanted eventually to pursue a career in music.
-“No mother really has a craving for her son to join the police force, but he wanted to do it and there was no way I could change his mind.”
-Mrs. Spell said yesterday.
+Family members said he was studying the violin and eventually wanted to pursue a career in music.
+“No mother really has a craving for her son to join the police force, but he wanted to do it and there was no way I could change his mind,” Mrs. Spell said yesterday.
 “I was always afraid that something might happen.
-But he’d said “mock stop worried about me, I’ll be all right” She added that he used to play his violin for her and in church.
-Neighbor said he was helpful as a child and would run errands for persons unable to do so themselves.
-His estranged wife, Carol 26 lived with their two daughters, Tonya, three and Michelle, six in Platteville Alabama.
-They were due to arrive in Baltimore last night.
-His mother said, “He said to me last week; whenever I achieve what I want to, I’m going to have you write here with me.”
+But he’d say, ‘Mom, stop worrying about me, I’ll be all right.’”
+She added that he used to play his violin for her and in church.

 Pomerleau Asks Study of Bullet Proof Vests